bulka4/hadoop_spark/readme.md

 Where public_ip_address_vm_1 is the Terraform output.
 More information about how to get this output is in the 'Terraform outputs' section of this documentation.

+We also need to provide a password when logging into Jupyter Notebook.
+It is specified by the Terraform variable jupyter_notebook_password ('admin' by default).

 ## Starting Spark session
 Once we are in the Jupyter Notebook, we can create a Spark session in the following way: